 Tennis Curriculum

-The Space City Tennis middle School ten-week program offers a comprehensive approach to skill development for both singles and doubles players, tailored to different skill levels:
+The Space City Tennis 2026 winter program at Frank Black Middle School offers a comprehensive approach to skill development for both singles and doubles players, tailored to different student-athletes' skill levels:

-Each level follows the same weekly topics while adapting drills and intensity to the players' age and ability.
+Each level follows weekly topics while adapting drills and intensity to the players' age and ability.

 Week 1: The Serve – The most crucial stroke in competitive tennis is the serve.
 This week focuses on mastering fundamentals, rhythm, and consistency to control the point from the very first ball.